-League of India is a news action tank that is committed to the idea of shaping a progressive India by fostering centre-right liberal governance, a free economy and an open society.
+League of India is the world’s first news action tank that is committed to the idea of shaping a progressive India by fostering “centre-right liberal governance, a free economy, and an open society“.

-The socially conscious and proactive idea was first put into action in 2006 in the form of a ‘registered’ general interest English monthly magazine League.
+The socially conscious and proactive idea was first put into action in 2006 in the form of an ‘RNI registered’ general interest English monthly print magazine, League.

 Understanding the changing landscape of news media, the print magazine in 2008/09 gave way to a digital avatar by the name of The Indic Post, India’s first stand-alone/independent mainstream news portal.

 After a couple of years, it was decided to revert to its original name – and thus was born www.leagueofindia.com.

 What does it stand for?

 It stands for, above and beyond everything else, the integrity of India – and the spread of both individual liberty and collective knowledge and prosperity in India.

 Free markets/economy, gender, sexual, linguistic and religious equality (with absolutely no pandering to any section or seeking to benefit the few), and a right of the centre approach to external defence, as well as internal security, and foreign policy is what League of India puts its faith in.

 The spread of scientific temper in the Indian society and the conservation and nurturing of ancient Indic culture and heritage of India occupy notable places in the mission of League of India.

 Who are the people behind it?